mattparker/lamplighthelp/source/16-12-6_Global_Settings-_Security_Settings.markdown

 #### If using "My Users" restriction above, should newly added profiles be made a "my user".

    By choosing this option, when a database user creates a new profile in the system, it will automatically be linked to them as 'my user'.
 This is to prevent the need for another operator with a higher level of access to go in and create the relationship before they can edit information in the profile.

-### Speech Recognition

-#### Allow operators to use speech recognition with {{Lamplight}}?

-   If you use Chrome it has built-in dictation which you can use to write your {{work}} records or other text.
-If you choose to enable speech recognition here, each operator will have the choice whether or not they would like to use it.

-   You may have privacy concerns about this (which is why it is in this section): Google will receive the audio of what you say in order to turn it into text.
-You can check their privacy policy at [https://www.google.com/chrome/privacy/whitepaper.html#speech](https://www.google.com/chrome/privacy/whitepaper.html#speech).
-If you do enable this option, when you click on a text box you’ll get a request to access your microphone: if you say yes, you’ll be able to dictate, and after each pause the text will appear in the box.
-You only need to allow access once on a particular browser, and you can revoke it at any time.